Xmrit

 How can I label my charts?

 You can label your graphs by either clicking on the X-Chart axes in your XmR Charts or on the table headers in Xmrit.
-Below is a GIF of those two methods.
+These are highlighted in red in the image below.

 Advanced Functions of Xmrit